Quickstart

 What it does

-Finds the constraint-feasible point that optimizes the posterior mean target (min for losses; max if direction=max), with a smooth penalty that discourages low success probability.
-Uses L-BFGS-B and returns the single best solution (or the top-k if your implementation supports it).
+Finds a constraint-feasible point that optimizes the posterior mean target (min for losses; max if the model’s direction is max), with a smooth penalty that discourages low success probability.
+Uses L-BFGS-B and returns the best solution (one row).

 Options